2.3 JavaScript Plugin-API

 - Set your breakpoints in your extension or if you want to debug Browser itself,

-site-packages/Browser/wrapper/index.js. - Set your breakpoint in the robot code at an early step, after Library Browser has been loaded and before the js code has been executed, or be quick with step 4. 😉
+site-packages/Browser/wrapper/index.js. - Set your breakpoint in the robot code early: after the Browser library has been loaded and before the JS code has been executed, or be quick with step 4.

 - Select the